Mohammad Rashid Khilji

-Mohammad Rashid Khilji (born 12 June 1973) is a Pakistani politician who has been a member of the Provincial Assembly of Sindh from August 2018 till August 2023 and from May 2013 to May 2018.
+Mohammad Rashid Khilji (born 12 June 1973) is a Pakistani politician who has been a member of the Provincial Assembly of Sindh from August 2018 to August 2023 and from May 2013 to May 2018.

 Early life and education

 He was born on 12 June 1973 in Hyderabad, Pakistan.

 He has a degree of Bachelor of Engineering from Mehran University of Engineering and Technology.

 Political career

 He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement (MQM) from Constituency PS-46 HYDERABAD-II in the 2013 Pakistani general election.

 He was re-elected to Provincial Assembly of Sindh as a candidate of MQM from Constituency PS-66 (Hyderabad-V) in the 2018 Pakistani general election.